-Did you know that taxpayers in your area can receive up to $6,557 when filling their tax returns and claiming the Earned Income Tax Credit?
-Consider the financial boost this tax credit provides for working people and the impact of the influx of cash for your local economy.
-Yet, there are potentially eligible recipients who miss this credit because they don’t file a Federal tax return!
+Do you know that workers in your area can receive up to $6,660 by claiming the Earned Income Tax Credit (EITC) on their 2020 tax return?
+Consider the financial boost this tax credit provides to your constituents and the impact that influx of cash brings to your local economy.
+Yet, there are potentially eligible recipients who don’t claim this credit because they don’t file a Federal tax return!

-EITC is a refundable federal income tax credit for low to moderate income workers.
-Congress approved the tax credit legislation in 1975 in part to offset the burden of social security taxes and as an incentive to work.
-When EITC exceeds the amount of taxes owed, it results in a tax refund to those who claim and qualify for the credit.
+The EITC is a federal tax credit for working people who have earned low to moderate income.
+Congress created the EITC as part of the Tax Reduction Act of 1975 in part to offset Social Security taxes on low-income families and as an incentive to work.
+When EITC exceeds the amount of taxes owed, it results in a tax refund for eligible workers who claim the credit.
 To qualify, taxpayers must meet certain requirements and file a tax return, even if they owe no tax or do not have a filing requirement.

-Your constituents earned their EITC.
-Encourage them to claim it and get it.
-Here are some examples and additional resources to help:
+Your constituents earned their EITC so encourage them to claim it.
+Here are some resources that will help you to promote the credit

-- Our Quick EITC Outreach kit (pdf format) provides easy-to-do ideas to get the word out about EITC and highlights key products to help
+- View our EITC outreach toolkit , which provides simple ideas on how to get the word out about the EITC and highlights key communication products.

-- Find out how many claimed EITC in your area last year and the amount of cash brought into your state economy on our State by State EITC Statistics page.
-(We also link you to the Brookings Institute EITC interactive database where you can display and download ZIP code-level tax return information for states, metro areas, counties, cities, and state legislative and congressional districts for multiple years.)
+- Find out how many eligible workers claimed EITC last year and the amount of cash brought into your state economy on our Statistics for Tax Returns with EITC page.
+If you want more IRS information on individual income tax filers, there is also a link to the Brookings Institute interactive database where you can view or download ZIP code-level EITC filer information.

 - See the percentage of eligible workers who claimed EITC in your state on our EITC Participation Rate by States chart.

-- Join community local governments, schools, employers, and other interested parties in a national grassroots effort spotlighting EITC.
-Read more about EITC Awareness Day here.
+- Join community organizations, elected officials, state and local governments, schools, employers, and other interested parties for our annual EITC Awareness Day here, a national effort to increase EITC awareness.